Army vs. Missouri Armed Forces Bowl NCAA Football Odds, Plays and Insights | December 22, 2021

 Missouri Stats and Trends

-- Missouri has three wins against the spread in 12 games this season.
+- Missouri has played 12 games, with three wins against the spread.

-- The Tigers have been underdogs by 3.5 points or more five times this season and have covered the spread twice.
+- The Tigers have been underdogs by 3.5 points or more five times this year and have covered the spread twice.

-- Missouri's games this season have eclipsed the over/under seven times in 12 opportunities (58.3%).
+- Missouri's games this season have hit the over in 58.3% of its opportunities (seven times in 12 games with a set point total).

-- Missouri is 2-7 against the spread and 6-3 overall when the team notches more than 22.3 points.
+- Missouri is 2-7 against the spread and 6-3 overall in games when it scores more than 22.3 points.

-- In games that Missouri amasses over 320.3 yards, the team is 1-8 against the spread and 5-4 overall.
+- In games that Missouri piles up over 320.3 yards, the team is 1-8 against the spread and 5-4 overall.

 - The Tigers have turned the ball over 12 times, three fewer times than the Black Knights have forced turnovers (15).